jamf/JamfMigrator/README.md

 * Buildings are migrated with full address information.
 * Selective migration of multiple policies with migrate dependencies selected is more reliable.
 * Handle netboot servers being removed from Jamf Pro.
+* Fix issue with some buttons used with bulk migrations.

 **v5.9.3**